GlasgowEmbedded/glasgow/docs/internals_startup.rst

 Overview
 --------

 The Glasgow device contains two non-volatile memories, `ICE_MEM` and `FX2_MEM`, implemented as I²C EEPROMs.
-The `ICE_MEM` memory contains critical device configuration, and must be factory-programmed in a revision-specific way for the device to be usable.
-The `FX2_MEM` memory optionally contains FPGA bitstream and is not accessed at all during operation other than when explicitly requested.
+The `FX2_MEM` memory contains critical device configuration, and must be factory-programmed in a revision-specific way for the device to be usable.
+The `ICE_MEM` memory optionally contains FPGA bitstream and is not accessed at all during operation other than when explicitly requested.

-The `ICE_MEM` memory is logically divided into three parts:
+The `FX2_MEM` memory is logically divided into three parts:

   1. FX2 boot configuration (8 bytes);
   2. Glasgow configuration (currently 4 + 64 bytes);